top of page

 Isaacson created The Rainbow Program as a community nutrition website in 2006 to teach her global audience about eating by the rainbow.
 She put an emphasis on naturally brightly coloured whole foods.
 She successfully integrated cutting edge research on bitter "sugars that heal" into a practical dietary program.
 Then she taught nutrition education from a colour-based perspective at conferences, support groups, high schools, community centers, and health clinics.
 She also offered her colour-based program at two food banks, both in Mission (UGM, 2006) and Abbotsford (Abbotsford Food Bank 2012-2014).

 Isaacson was the one of four practitioners in the pithouse at Xa:ytem Longhouse in 2009 for nine months where she studied the Stó:lō Nation and history at this historic location.
 Later, in 2013 she wrote the book A Familiar Shore on the future development of Aboriginal Medicine.
 It was greeted upon its publication in 2015 with much success and given as a gift to many people with First Nations background, even professors in the Stolo Studies department at UFV.
 Her publisher nominated the book for the Governor General's Award.
 They produced the needed print run of 300 copies.
 Unfortunately, the Canadian Council for the Arts has a very strict list of accepted publishers who can nominate, and her publisher's application was rejected.
 Her publisher then, in 2016, revealed they were in debt for $6 million.
 They went bankrupt.
-The books published were then donated to WLI.
+The unsold books published were then donated to WLI.

 Isaacson opened her own clinic in the Fraser Valley in 2016 as a nutritionist and offered family nutrition care by appointment at the P U L S E Nutrition Clinic.
 This was her own clinic after running a practice out of other health clinics and offices for over ten years.
 She invested $31,000 over three years in her office on First Avenue in downtown Mission City, making sure each detail of an accomplished practitioner was attended to.
 She worked as her own administrator, graphic designer, photographer, publisher, and bookkeeper, doing the work often of five people, as was her style instead of employing others.
 Not to say she did not have staff who came alongside her over the years as paid or volunteer.
 She worked with ten editors over a spance of 10 years, four publishers, and three secretaries.
 She had three directors work with her over a decade on the community projects and initiatives she coordinated as a dedicated humanitarian, as well as four individuals with PhD's.